ld2001/public/README.md

 The following are code samples of mine from a combination of classes and personal projects.
-Please don't hesitate to email: lukeding3@gmail.com for further questions or clarifications.
+Please don't hesitate to email: lding@pdx.edu for further questions or clarifications.
 All code should be considered open source, and free to use.

 Edit 6/16/19-